sbb-design-systems/lyne-components/.github/ISSUE_TEMPLATE/00-accessibility-issue.md

 ## Detailed description

-> Which version of Lyne Components are you using?
+> Which [version](https://lyne-components-deployments.netlify.app/) of *Lyne Components* are you using?

 > Is the issue related to a specific component?
+If so please provide the components Storybook link of the corresponding version.

 > What did you expect to happen?